-Alcohol poisoning symptoms occurs while the individual is still in the process of excessive drinking.
-Alcohol poisoning is caused by binge drinking, or consuming a large quantity of alcohol in a short period of time.
-This equates to more toxins than the body can adequately metabolize, overwhelming the liver.
+Alcohol poisoning occurs while the person is still in the process of excessive drinking.
+Alcohol poisoning is caused by binge drinking, or drinking a large amount of alcohol in a short period of time.
+This causes more toxins to build up in the bloodstream than the body can handle.
+This then overwhelms the liver.

 Symptoms of alcohol poisoning may include:

-One of the most common causes of death due to alcohol poisoning involves the loss of the gag reflex allowing the person to suffocate on their vomit.
+One of the most common causes of death due to alcohol poisoning involves the loss of the gag reflex.
+This can cause the person to choke on their vomit.

 Treatment for Alcohol Poisoning